Employee Engagement and Development within Shared Services

 - Mentor/Mentee – Serve as the liaison between Associate Enrichment and the Mentorship Council to ensure initiatives remain aligned across the two groups.
 Mentorship Council is a complement to the Associate Enrichment program.

-Peeriosity members can access the specific details of how the feature company administers each of these employee programs, including the PeercastTM recording and detailed presentation material, on the Peeriosity member website.
+Peeriosity members can access the specific details of how the featured company administers each of these employee programs, including the PeercastTM recording and detailed presentation material, on the Peeriosity member website.

 iPollingTM Results Review